Kuvesz/operator-test/README.md

 # Webapp Kubernetes Operator Example with TLS

 ## Installation guide
-First Docker and kubectl needs to be installed:
+First Docker and kubectl need to be installed:
 - [Docker installation instructions](https://docs.docker.com/engine/install/)
 - [kubectl installation instructions](https://kubernetes.io/docs/tasks/tools/)

 A working Kubernetes environment is also needed, for testing purposes k3s can be used.
-Install it with the following paramters:
+Install it with the following parameters:
 ```
 curl -sfL https://get.k3s.io | sh -s - --write-kubeconfig-mode 644 --disable traefik
 ```